 “Call me again in fifteen minutes, can you?
 I wish to take my lunch at twelve thirty today.”

 Raul looked surprised but agreed to call his boss again in fifteen minutes.
 This he did, and as Ron collected his bag and strode out of the office, he collided with a short, stocky woman in a grey dress.
 He staggered back apologetically but as he did, the corner of the desk caught him between the buttocks.
 Still regaining his balance Ron shifted painfully, ripping his trousers as he extracted himself from the desk.

-Having bumped into Raul’s lunch date and ripped his trousers, he made his way to the park where he always sat in the same place and at the same thing, a cheese and red onion sandwich.
+Having bumped into Raul’s lunch date and ripped his trousers, he made his way to the park where he always sat in the same place and ate the same thing, a cheese and red onion sandwich.
 Today, he was almost twenty minutes later than normal so, his usual bench was occupied.
 Eventually, he found a rusted bench on the edge of the field where three boys were kicking around a football.
 Why aren’t they in school?
 Ron huffed as he took his sandwich from his bag.
-He laid a paper towel across his lap, unwrapped the thick, delicious-looking sandwich and placed it on his lap whilst he unscrewed the cap off a bottle of water.
-A football plummeted through the air and landed in his lap, decimating the sandwich and causing Ron to spill the contents of the bottle all over himself.
+After carefully laying a napkin across his perfectly creased trousers, he unwrapped the thick, delicious-looking sandwich and placed it on the napkin.
+As he unscrewed the cap off a bottle of water, a football plummeted through the air and landed in his lap.
+The sudden impact obliterated the sandwich and caused Routine Ron to spill the contents of the bottle all over himself.

 After cooking another dinner for himself, drying his clothes and mending his trousers, Routine Ron finally slid into bed 95 minutes later than usual, woke up eighteen minutes late the next day and vowed to never deviate from his routine ever again.

-This is from the collection of stores about Routine Ron, a man who lives his life to a VERY precise schedule.
+This is from the collection of stories about Routine Ron, a man who lives his life to a VERY precise schedule.

 Copyright Martin Gregory.
 2018.